finance calculator

 Deep dive

-This cash-out refinance calculator shows how much cash you can take from your home at a given LTV, plus your new payment and interest comparison vs your current loan.
+This cash‑out refinance calculator estimates how much cash you can take from your home at a chosen LTV, what your new mortgage payment would be, and how the interest on a new loan compares to the interest remaining on your current one.

 FAQs